Using data from our latest annual broker review which tested more than a dozen different online brokers

 First, we will break down the commission charges of both brokers for placing stock and options trades.
-Merrill Edge, with its regular stock trades costing $6.95, is more expensive than OptionsHouse's rate of $4.95 per trade.
-Looking at trading options, OptionsHouse's base fee is $4.95 while Merrill Edge's is $6.95.
-Each option contract then costs $0.75 at Merrill Edge and $0.50 at OptionsHouse.
+Merrill Edge charges $6.95 per stock trade which is $2.00 more than OptionsHouse which charges customers $4.95 per trade.
+For options trading, Merrill Edge has a base fee of $6.95, and OptionsHouse a base fee of $4.95.
+OptionsHouse's per contract rate of $0.50 is less than Merrill Edge which charges $0.75.
 Instead of flat rate fees, several brokers charge a per-share fee instead.
 For a complete review of trading charges, read our full online broker reviews

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-OptionsHouse makes virtual trading available to clients, while Merrill Edge does not.
-For mobile trading, Merrill Edge along with OptionsHouse both support the iPhone App, iPad App and Android App.
+OptionsHouse has virtual trading, Merrill Edge doesn't.
+For mobile trading, Merrill Edge and OptionsHouse both have a iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at OptionsHouse can have none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2018, while Merrill Edge found itself with Best in Class - Research.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while OptionsHouse offers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2018, while Merrill Edge found itself with none of these.

 Overall, Merrill Edge boasts 4.50 stars versus OptionsHouse's 4.00 stars.